Best Restaurants on the Beach in Phuket

 2. Restaurants on the Beach in Kamala

 Kamala Beach has a lot of restaurants, bars and local food vendors lined up along the central part of the beach.
-At the contrary of other beaches, restaurants here are shops build with concrete so while the views are magnificent, the feeling might be a little less exotic than in Kata or Bangtao beach.
-Here too it is difficult to predict which will be open or closed on the day you arrive but overall this part of the beach is doing well.
-There is a little concrete path between the restaurants and the beach, but the thing blends so well, it’s a fantastic place to relax.
-Those beach restaurants are a great place to have your holiday breakfast!
+Contrary to other beaches, restaurants here are shops built with concrete, so while the views are magnificent, the feeling might be a little less exotic than in Kata or Bangtao beach.
+It is also difficult to predict which will be open or closed on the day you arrive, but overall, this part of the beach is doing well.
+There is a little concrete path between the restaurants and the beach, but the thing blends so well; it’s a fantastic place to relax.
+Those beach restaurants are great places to have your holiday breakfast!
 It’s affordable, and the view of the blue ocean is unbeatable.
-There are many names, and it’s a little difficult to recommend one in particular.
+There are many names, and it’s a little difficult to recommend one.

 Photos of Kamala Restaurants on the Beach